Eucalyptus: Facts, Science, and Health Benefits

 Eucalyptus is both exotic and extremely versatile, so making any kind of assumptions about how or even if you’ve ever heard about it is particularly difficult.
 So we’re not going to – instead, we’re going to give you a handy guide to all things Eucalyptus, so you can walk away with a better understanding of what it is, what it can do, and why it’s such an important part of Flexpower Cool bath salts and a key ingredient in Flexpower Soothe pain relief lotion.

 From tinctures and staple foods to building material, there is almost nothing the eucalyptus can’t do – so take a moment to learn more about what it can do for you.

 Your Eucalyptus Primer

-- The cineole compound makes eucalyptus a natural inset repellant, and is the reason why eucalyptus is also a natural defense against malaria (cineole reduce mosquito populations).
+The cineole compound makes eucalyptus a natural insect repellant, and is the reason why eucalyptus is also a natural defense against malaria (cineole reduces mosquito populations).